If you’re hoping to relocate, you’ll face the dilemma of what to do with your current house.

 The biggest one, obviously, is the amount you could get in profit from the sale.
 You may even get numerous bids at or over your asking price if you’re in a seller’s market.
 You may even receive bids significantly higher than your home’s asking price.

 Additionally, renting poses risks that can be avoided by selling.
-For example, you can avoid the possibility of having a bad tenant (or having a difficult time finding one at all) by opting to sell instead.
+For example, you can avoid the possibility of having a bad resident (or having a difficult time finding one at all) by opting to sell instead.

 Should you sell or rent?
 It depends on various factors; no one answer will suit everyone.